Pennsylvania EV incentives, tax credits and rebates

 electric vehicle parked on the street along a row of homes in pennsylvania

-Pennsylvania offers a range of incentives to encourage the adoption of electric vehicles (EVs).
-These incentives include tax credits, rebates and other benefits designed to make purchasing and owning an electric vehicle more affordable.
+Several grants, rebate programs and tax cuts encourage Pennsylvania residents to adopt electric vehicles (EVs) and lower overall emissions.
 Unlike many states, however, Pennsylvania doesn’t have financial incentives for EV charging infrastructure.
 Instead, you can get up to a $1,000 tax credit through the federal program.

 Read on to learn about the financial incentives you may qualify for if you're considering buying an electric vehicle in Pennsylvania.